linnearice/Credit_Risk_Analysis_Challenge/README.md

 ## Overview
 In working with a lead data scientist at Fast Lending, Data Analyst Inc (DAI) modeled several different machine learning tools to predict credit risk.
-Using credit card dataset from Lending Club, a peer-to-peer lending services company, DAI completed the following:
+Using a credit card dataset from Lending Club, a peer-to-peer lending services company, DAI completed the following:

 * oversampled the data using RandomOversampler and SMOTE algorithms,
 * undersampled the data using the ClusterCentroid algorithm,
 * used a combinatorial approach (over- and under-sampling) with SMOTEENN, and
-* used two machine learning models which reduce bias - BalancedRandomForestClassifier and EasyEnsembleClassifier.
+* used two machine learning ensembler models which reduce bias - BalancedRandomForestClassifier and EasyEnsembleClassifier.

 ## Results